sirisian/ecmascript-types/README.md

 ```Object.defineProperty``` and ```Object.defineProperties``` have a type property in the descriptor that accepts a type or string representing a type:

 ```js
-Object.defineProperty(o, 'foo', { type: uint8 }); // using the type
+Object.defineProperty(o, 'a', { type: uint8 }); // using the type
-Object.defineProperty(o, 'foo', { type: 'uint8' }); // using a string representing the type
+Object.defineProperty(o, 'b', { type: 'uint8' }); // using a string representing the type
 ```

 ```js
 Object.defineProperties(o,
 {
-    'foo':
+    'a':
     {
         type: uint8,
         value: 0,
         writable: true
     },
-    'bar':
+    'b':
     {
         type: string,
-        value: 'Hello',
+        value: 'a',
         writable: true
     }
 });